PLOT/MOVIE SPOILERS BELOW

 It’s even more interesting to note that Joker seemed like a rehash of King, but injected with the gritty tone of Taxi Driver.

-It begs the question why Scorsese didn’t get TWO Oscar Director nominations instead of one (sorry Todd Phillips).
+It begs the question why Scorsese wasn’t given TWO Director nominations at the Oscars instead of one (sorry Todd Phillips).

-When I watch Joker clips on YouTube, I feel I’m the only one who says DeNiro deserves some credit (at least).
+When I watch Joker clips on YouTube, I feel I’m the only person who says DeNiro deserves some credit (at least).

-It doesn’t have to be all Joaquin, or all Hildur.
-I’m just throwing that out there.
-The movie was great in other ways, you know.
+It doesn’t have to be all Joaquin, or all Hildur…just throwing that out there.
+The movie is great in other ways, you know.

 I found Murray a fascinating, 3-dimensional character, second only to Arthur/Joker.
-The reason being he serves as the antithesis of the Joker character.
+He serves as the antithesis of the Joker character.